spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

     """Convert to uppercase."""
     # Make sure important_config_variable is set by the user
     if not important_config_variable:
-        raise util.SparvErrorMessage("Please make sure to set the config variable 'uppercase.some_setting'!")
+        raise SparvErrorMessage("Please make sure to set the config variable 'uppercase.some_setting'!")
     ...
 ```